 We’re all about healthy food discovery—the search for the perfect recipe, the shopping, the cooking, and, of course, the eating!
 But enjoying a delicious meal is just the start of your food journey.
 The power of good nutrition happens inside your body.
 However, many of us don’t think about what happens to food once we eat it, until we may have an issue of some kind.

 Understanding digestion is key to understanding how to optimize general health.
 It’s also important to avoiding or addressing many common digestive health issues.
-We chatted with Ethan Baldridge, MS, RDN, LDN, Clinical Nutrition Manager and Patient Services Manager with Aramark Healthcare, to demystify this process and learn how to improve our digestive health.
+We chatted with Ethan Baldridge, MS, RDN, LDN, Nutrition Manager with Aramark, to demystify this process and learn how to improve our digestive health.

 We’ve said it before: Your body is like an engine and it needs the right fuel to run efficiently.
 But like any complicated machinery, the digestive system doesn’t always run as it should.